The State of SEO for Content Creators in 2019

 Good SEO in 2019

-Thanks to machine learning, a search engine’s web crawling technology can be skilled at “reading” websites for meaning, which means it can tell from context whether you’re talking about a fruit or a clothing retailer when you mention “Banana Republic.”
+Thanks to machine learning, a search engine’s web crawling technology can be skilled at “reading” websites for meaning.
+That means it can tell from context whether you’re talking about a fruit or a clothing retailer when you mention “Banana Republic.”

 Virtual assistants like Siri and Alexa have pushed the use of real-language, long-tailed search terms (“Who is the top banana farmer in the world?”), and keyword density is swiftly becoming irrelevant.